A complete guide to AQA GCSE Maths

 5. Always show your working

 Method marks exist for a reason.
-Even on a non-calculator paper, examiners will award marks for a correct method with a wrong final answer.
+Even on a non-calculator paper, mark schemes typically credit a correct method with a wrong final answer.
 Write each step on a new line, keep your equals signs aligned, and label your diagrams.
 Messy working loses marks even when the maths is right.